-$7,500 per semester (includes all coursework, flight hours, simulator hours & test fees)
+$7,500 per semester (includes all coursework, flight hours, simulator hours & test fees).
+Parents may pay by semester, or by the month.

 This is a two-semester high school science elective ground and flight training course that provides the foundation and prepares the student to pass the FAA check ride, oral exam and written for a Private Pilot certificate.
 This class requires the student to be at least 16 years of age to start while turning 17 by May of that year.
 This is a valid license for flying in good weather conditions.